r2roberts/PathfinderCreatures/README.md

 ## Usage:

-Just clone this repository and click on the .html link to open them in your browser.
+Just clone this repository and click on the .html link to open it in your browser.
 You should be able to make a copy of the .html file and modify it for your needs.